 - Open Command Prompt inside the platform-tools folder and enter the below two commands.
 Replace <Device IP> with the IP Address that you noted in Step 2 above.

 adb tcpip 5555 adb connect <Device IP>:5555

-- Remove your device from PC and type the below code to start mirroring your Android device to PC:
+- Remove your device from the PC and type the below code to start mirroring your Android device to the PC: